David Ferguson is Innocent

 The new evidence revealed in Steve's updated article has completely vindicated our views as to the evidence as a whole in David's case.
 We always knew that the Crown had willfully and shamelessly withheld crucial evidence proving David's innocence.

-Shockingly though, come this November David would have been incarcerated by the State for 19 years for a brutal murder that someone else committed.
+Shockingly though, come November next David would have been incarcerated by the State for 22 years for a brutal murder that someone else committed.

 Please take some time to read about his case.
 If, like us, you believe Dave is completely innocent and you would like to send us a message of support then you can do that here.
 If you would like to lend more tangible support then please let us know how you can help.